jdpc91/DeepNudeCLI/README.md

 - torchvision
 - wheel

+## Follow the tutorial at README.MD file in checkpoints folder to download the checkpoint files from Torrent Protocol.

+After cloning this repository, you need to download the checkpoint files from the torrent file in the "checkpoints" folder.
+This is required for DeepNudeCLI to work correctly.

 ## First Use

-For first use, after make sure that you have all needed modules installed, execute:
+For first use, after make sure that you have all needed modules installed, and Checkpoint files located in "checkpoints" folder, execute:

 ```bash
 git clone https://github.com/Yuagilvy/DeepNudeCLI.git